21bshwjt/SysVol-D4-D2/README.md

 $GetoBj | Select-Object -Property DomainController, ServiceName, Status, StartType
 ```

-### 3. In the ADSIEDIT.MSC tool, modify the following DN and two attributes on the domain controller you want to make authoritative (preferably the PDC Emulator, which is usually the most up-to-date for sysvol replication contents)
+### 3. In the ADSIEDIT.MSC tool, modify the following DN and two attributes on the domain controller you want to make authoritative (preferably the PDC Emulator, which is usually the most up-to-date for sysvol replication contents) - Manual
 ```powershell
 CN=SYSVOL Subscription,CN=Domain System Volume,CN=DFSR-LocalSettings,CN=<the server name>,OU=Domain Controllers,DC=<domain>